serhatyamann/OOP_Object_Oriented_Programming/README.md

 protected | Visible inside current and derived class.
 Internal | Visible inside containing assembly.
 Internal protected | Visible inside containing assembly and descendent of thecurrent class.

+#### Modifiers refine the declaration of a class.
+The list of all modifiers defined in the table are as follows;

+Modifier | Description
+sealed | Class can't be inherited by a derived class. static | Class contains only static members. unsafe | The class that has some unsafe construct likes pointers.
+Abstract | The instance of the class is not created if the Class is abstract.

+#### The baselist is the inherited class.
+By default, classes inherit from the System.Object type.
+A class can inherit and implement multiple interfaces but doesn't support multiple inheritances.

+### Constructor and Destructor

+#### A constructor is a specialized function that is used to initialize fields.
+A constructor has the same name as the class.
+Instance constructors are invoked with the new operator and can't be called in the same manner as other member functions.
+There are some important rules pertaining to constructors as in the following;

+* Classes with no constructor have an implicit constructor called the default constructor, that is parameterless.
+The default constructor assigns default values to fields.
+* A public constructor allows an object to be created in the current assembly or referencing assembly.
+* Only the extern modifier is permitted on the constructor.
+* A constructor returns void but does not have an explicitly declared return type.
+* A constructor can have zero or more parameters.
+* Classes can have multiple constructors in the form of default, parameter or both.

+### Static Constructor

+#### A constructor can be static.
+You create a static constructor to initialize static fields.
+Static constructors are not called explicitly with the new statement.
+They are called when the class is first referenced.
+There are some limitations of the static constructor as in the following;

+* Static constructors are parameterless.
+* Static constructors can't be overloaded.
+* There is no accessibility specified for Static constructors.

+### Destructors

+#### The purpose of the destructor method is to remove unused objects and resources.
+Destructors are not called directly in the source code but during garbage collection.
+Garbage collection is nondeterministic.
+A destructor is invoked at an undetermined moment.
+More precisely a programmer can't control its execution; rather it is called by the Finalize () method.
+Like a constructor, the destructor has the same name as the class except a destructor is prefixed with a tilde (~).
+There are some limitations of destructors as in the following;

+* Destructors are parameterless.
+* A Destructor can't be overloaded.
+* Destructors are not inherited.
+* Destructors can cause performance and efficiency implications.

+### Function Overloading

+#### Function overloading allows multiple implementations of the same function in a class.
+Overloaded methods share the same name but have a unique signature.
+The number of parameters, types of parameters or both must be different.
+A function can't be overloaded on the basis of a different return type alone.

+### Interface

+#### An interface is a set of related functions that must be implemented in a derived class.
+Members of an interface are implicitly public and abstract.
+Interfaces are similar to abstract classes.
+First, both types must be inherited; second, you cannot create an instance of either.
+Although there are several differences as in the following;

+* An Abstract class can contain some implementations but an interface can't.
+* An Interface can only inherit other interfaces but abstract classes can inherit from other classes and interfaces.
+* An Abstract class can contain constructors and destructors but an interface can't.
+* An Abstract class contains fields but interfaces don't.